vicinity/developer-documentation/README.md

 <details>
   <summary>Project Setup/Kick-off</summary>

-Depending on technical plan, Digital agency and Vicinity team would undertake tasks for project setup.
-Some of the things that Digital Team will likely be helping out with are,
+Depending on technical plan, Digital agency and Vicinity Digital team would undertake tasks for project setup.
+Some of the things that Digital Team will help setup are,
 - AWS account(s)
 - Github Repo(s) / Teams
 - Buildkite agent(s) etc